vupolcom/VU-Election-Study/docs/reports/SM-report-followers/SM-followers-dutch-candidates.md

 #### Geert Wilders (PVV) is killing it

-He has the most followers of all candidates on Twitter (\~ 850.000), Facebook (\~ 430.000) and Instagram (\~ 170.000).
+With the exception of Rutte's Prime Minister account, Geert Wilders (PVV) has the most followers of all candidates on Twitter (\~ 850.000), Facebook (\~ 430.000) and Instagram (\~ 170.000).
 According to the mentioned [2020 Digital News Report](https://reutersinstitute.politics.ox.ac.uk/sites/default/files/2020-06/DNR_2020_FINAL.pdf), 60% of the Dutch population uses Facebook, 32% Instagram and 14% Twitter, which roughly translates into 10, 5,5, and 2,5 million people respectively.
 If we put the two pieces of data together, we observe (methdological limitations aside) that about 10% of the users in these 3 social media platforms follow Geert Wilders.
 The leader of the PVV has become a social media _guru_ and these platforms allow him to easily communicate and spread their message to many.

 #### The candidates of other extreme parties (FvD and GL) also have a large social media audience

 Extreme parties on the right and on the left are known for having a younger voter, and so their voters are probably more likely to be on social media and to use these platform to consume news and engage in politics.
-In line with this train of thought, we observe the leader of GroenLinks (Jesse Klaver) to be second place in terms of Twitter (\~275.000) and Facebook followers (\~ 130.000), and fourth on Instagram followers (\~ 70.000).
-The FvD leader, Thierry Baudet, is third on Twitter (\~ 245.000) and Facebook followers (\~ 95.000), and second on Instgram audience (\~ 120.000).
+In line with this train of thought, we observe the leader of GroenLinks (Jesse Klaver) to be third place in terms of Twitter (\~275.000) and Facebook followers (\~ 130.000), and fifth on Instagram followers (\~ 70.000).
+The FvD leader, Thierry Baudet, is fourth on Twitter (\~ 245.000) and Facebook followers (\~ 95.000), and third on Instgram audience (\~ 120.000).

 #### All other candidates have a relatively small social media presence

-With the exception of Prime Minister Mark Rutte (VVD), the rest of the party leaders running in this election have a small social media audience, less than 90.000 followers in each platform.
+The rest of the party leaders running in this election have a small social media audience, less than 90.000 followers in each platform.
 The candidate with the least number of followers is Liane den Haan (50+), with only about 3.000 followers on Twitter, 2.000 on Facebook, and 400 on Instagram.
 Although when compared to the average voter, the likely voters of this party are older and probably less likely to be on social media, [research](https://www.journalism.org/2021/01/12/news-use-across-social-media-platforms-in-2020/) shows high levels of social media usage even among those > 50 years.
 Hence, Liane den Haan, may be missing on a great opportunity to spread her word and support.

 #### And the Oscar goes to...
 Twitter